joelouthan/theologic.us/content/posts/prayer.md

 Lord, please be in me.
 I open my heart and mind and hands and eyes and mouth.
 I cannot and will not do this without your mercy and grace upon me.

-My God, give me a church so that I might preach your gospel there for all of my days and that I might be a herald for you in the midst of this town.
+My God, give me a church so that I might preach your gospel there for all of my days and that I might be a herald for you in the midst of where I live.

 Amen.
 ```